-The Museum of Asian Art in Corfu: The Museum of Asian Art in Corfu is the only museum of this kind in Greece.
-It is housed in an imposing neoclassical building near Liston promenade, Espianada square, in the Palace of Saint Michael and Saint George.
-This building was constructed between 1819 and 1824 by the British and initially served as the residence of the British High Commissioners of the Ionian islands.
+The Museum of Asian Art in Corfu is the only museum of its kind in Greece.
+It is housed in an imposing neoclassical building near Liston promenade (Spianada Square), inside the Palace of Saint Michael and Saint George.
+The building was constructed between 1819 and 1824 by the British and initially served as the residence of the British High Commissioners of the Ionian islands.

-In 1967, the Palace was given to the Municipality of Corfu and housed the Archaeological Museum for some years and until 1974, it worked as a Sino-Japanese Museum.
-Later on, the Sino-Japanese Museum was turned into an Asian museum to host the collection of Gregorios Manos, an ambassador who had donated to the Municipality a great range of Asian items and works of art.
-The exhibits of this museum were enriched with the collections of N. Hatzivassiliou, Ch.
+In 1967, the Palace was given to the Municipality of Corfu and housed the Archaeological Museum for some years.
+Then, until 1974, it functioned as a Sino-Japanese Museum.
+Later on, it turned into an Asian museum to host the collection of Gregorios Manos, an ambassador who had donated a great range of Asian items and works of art to the municipality.
+The exhibits of this museum were endowed with the collections of N. Hatzivassiliou, Ch.
 Hiotakis, and others.

 The exhibits are compartmental.
-The ground floor of the museum used to be the hall of the Ionian Senate and we can see the portraits of the Senate's presidents there.
-On the second floor, we find the throne room, the ball room, and the dining room, with the medals of the Chivalric order painted on the walls.
+The ground floor of the museum used to be the hall of the Ionian Senate and portraits of the Senate's presidents are hung there.
+The second floor features the throne room, the ballroom, and the dining room, with the medals of the Chivalric order painted on the walls.

 From time to time, the museum hosts other exhibitions and organizes shows on cultural matters.

 The Museum of Asian Art is located in Corfu Town, just a 13-minute walk away from the central bus station and a 10-minute walk away from a parking lot.